kisialiu/fastlane-plugin-xbluepill/README.md

 ## About xbluepill

 It is a fastlane plugin that allows to use bluepill (linkedin library) as a fastlane command.
-It support latest XCode 9.2.
+It supports Xcode 10.0.
 There are some differences from other plugins:
-- Supports XCode 9.2;
+- Supports Xcode 10;
 - No need to build your project before using the plugin.
 Builds you project by itself and put xctestrun file automatically;
 - Can reset all simulators if needed (removes all current simulators and recreates default from scratch);